dijasila/GPAW/doc/documentation/manual.rst

 .. note::

-   Parameters can be changed after the calculator has been constructed by using the :meth:`~gpaw.aseinterface.GPAW.set` method:
+   Parameters can be changed after the calculator has been constructed by using the :meth:`~gpaw.calculator.GPAW.set` method:

    >>> calc.set(txt='H2.txt', charge=1)